-Professor David Moran, '91, cofounded the Michigan Innocence Clinic in January 2009 to litigate claims of actual innocence by prisoners in cases where DNA evidence is not available.
-In its first eight years, the clinic's work resulted in the exoneration of 10 men and three women who have served a total of more than 150 years of wrongful incarceration.
-In addition to his work in the clinic, Professor Moran teaches courses in criminal law and criminal procedure.
+Professor David Moran, '91, co-founded the Michigan Innocence Clinic in January 2009 to litigate claims of actual innocence by prisoners in cases where DNA evidence is not available.
+In its first nine years, the clinic's work resulted in the exoneration of 15 men and three women who have served a total of more than 250 years of wrongful incarceration.
+In addition to his work in the clinic, Professor Moran teaches courses in Criminal Law and Criminal Procedure.
 He has published many articles about various aspects of criminal procedure, especially search and seizure.
 He has argued six times before the U.S. Supreme Court, most recently in November 2012.
 Among his most notable cases is

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the